-In 2012 the Edenbridge and Oxted Agricultural Show celebrated its 175th Show, making it one of the oldest traditional agricultural shows in the entire country.
+In 2017 the Edenbridge and Oxted Agricultural Show celebrates its 180th Show, making it one of the oldest traditional agricultural shows in the entire country.
 The origins of today’s Show can be traced back to the year that Queen Victoria came to the throne.

 The Show is run by volunteers, many of whom have had family connections going back generations and the Show continue to carry on many of the traditions started back in the early years.
 In 1847 a Mr. Spooner presented a Large Silver Spoon to the East Surrey Society and this has now been continuously awarded as a Challenge Trophy ever since.

 In 1890 the newly formed Oxted and Godstone Agricultural Society whose Association Objective was “to encourage the breeding of better stock and horses in the district and encourage agricultural labourers and farm servants and better ploughing” held its first Show and in 1921 merged with the East Surrey Society, holding a joint Show in Oxted.
 The Marsh Green Agricultural Show, started in 1918, became quite famous for the event it ran known as the Marsh Green Musical Derby.
 It was a one mile flat race started by the entries slowly walking away from the start line while music was being played.
 As soon as the music stopped they turned immediately and raced to the winning post.
 It had to be discontinued in the early 1930s when the National Hunt Committee ruled that it was to all intents and purposes a “flapping meeting”, meaning an illegal race meeting.
 In 1935 the Marsh Green Society amalgamated with the Edenbridge & District Horse Show.
 Eventually, by 1947, the Edenbridge & Marsh Green Agricultural Society Show and the Oxted and East Grinstead Shows merged and held their August Bank Holiday Show in Edenbridge.